yujunz/gitlab.com-runbooks/docs/patroni/user_grants_permission.md

 ## Propagated user to PGBouncer
 PGBouncer also needs to be setup for authenticating users.
-In the simplest case, pgBouncer uses his own file for storing users and passwords (defaulted to `userlist.txt`).
-But pgBouncer can also query the database for authenticate the user being connected to pgBouncer.
-This can be done via the [auth_query] against postgres.
-In our case we are using the [auth_query](https://www.pgbouncer.org/config.html#auth_query) parameter, like in:
+In the simplest case, pgBouncer uses its own file for storing users and passwords (by default `userlist.txt`).
+But pgBouncer can also query the database to authenticate the user being connected to pgBouncer.
+In our case we are doing it via [auth_query](https://www.pgbouncer.org/config.html#auth_query) parameter, like in:

 ```
 auth_query = SELECT username, password FROM public.pg_shadow_lookup($1)